-Scoop Up Exclusive Summer Styles With Walmart’s New Markdowns
+Walmart’s Scoop Collection Just Went On Sale, & Dresses Start At $17

 Need a Friday Jr. pick-me-up?
 We’ve got it right here: Walmart marked down a selection of rainbow-bright clothing styles from its exclusive Scoop collection.
 We’ve been fans of the re-animated, early-aughts imprint since the retailer first brought it back to life last fall — nailing the just-right ratio of easy-on-the-wallet prices with easy-on-the-eyes design.

 The current slashed-price selection (and full-priced lineup, too) is an on-trend mix of summery prints, eye-popping neons, and a few unexpected warm-weather staples.
 For example, we didn’t know we needed an airy pointelle cardigan or a crochet-tank sweater until now.
-With a host of styles now clocking in well under $30, we doubt the slashed-price stock is going to stay on the virtual shelves for long — so best get to carting ASAP while the getting’s still good.
+With a host of styles now clocking in well under $30, we doubt the discounted stock is going to stay on the virtual shelves for long — so best get to carting ASAP while the getting’s still good.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.